0xtyls/n-r-ai/RULES.md

 This document is **not** an official rulebook and is provided only to guide engine / agent implementation.*

+> **Note** – This reference is aligned with the official rulebook PDF located at the project root.
+> The full text was re-extracted into `RULES_EXTRACT.txt` for accurate cross-referencing.

 ---

 ## Finding full rules in `RULES_EXTRACT.txt`